Yandex Cloud

 To configure user access to Yandex Cloud resources using group mapping:

-2. Configure access rights to Yandex Cloud resources.
+2. Configure their access permissions to Yandex Cloud resources.

 3. Create user groups in your identity provider and add users to them.